HPW17/Health-Clinic-Management-System/README.md

 ### List of Features

-The following features are available in both GUI-based (Milestone 4) and text-based (Milestone 3) controllers:
+The following features are available in both GUI-based and text-based controllers:

 1. Clinic Initialization: Load clinic setup and details from a specification text file.
 2. Patient Registration: Register new patients into the system and enter a visit record.
 Patients start in the primary waiting room.